aceta-minophen/MudraKosh/README.md

 Reduces the requirement of collateral to almost nothing.

 > *Microcredit is a common form of microfinance that involves an extremely small loan given to an individual to help them become self-employed or grow a small business.*
+>
 > **Micro-staged finance scheme** entails the allotment of loan to the borrowers in installments.
 For example, if the total amount requested by a registered and verified borrower is Rs.
 1,00,000, the borrower is not given the amount at once.
 The reliability of the borrower is tested by alloting them a percentage of the total amount (in this case, 10% i.e. Rs.
 10,000).
 The maximum period for returning this amount with set interest is 1 year.
 As soon as this amount is returned, the next installment (of Rs.
 12,500) is issued with an increment in percentage (2.5% in this case), and so on until the complete loan is allotted successfully.

 #### Chatbot and UI
 * User friendly interface encourages  borrowers
 * 24/7 AI powered chatbot customer service available to resolve queries
-* Language preference change available

 #### eKYC

-Automatic authentications platform using ML adding to system security.
+Authentications platform adding to system security.
 > * Helps lenders perform risk assessment by identifying the previous financial history and assets owned
 > * Limits fraud that result mainly due to hiding of identity
 > * Prevents money laundering and other anti-social activities